testillano/h2agent/docs/api/README.md

 **General** mock operations:

 * Schemas: define validation schemas used in further provisions to check the incoming and outgoing traffic.
-* Global variables: shared variables between different provision contexts and flows.
+* Vault: shared variables between different provision contexts and flows.
 Extra feature to solve some situations by other means, and also used for built-in response condition mechanism: [Dynamic response delays](../../README.md#dynamic-response-delays).
 * Logging: dynamic logger configuration (update and check).
 * General configuration (server).